zacky1972/nx_micro_bench/README.md

 # NxMicroBench

-NxMicroBench is benchmarks that aim to identify how long each Nx function takes to execute.
+NxMicroBench is a benchmark suite that aims to identify how long each Nx function takes to execute.

 # Run benchmarks